njustesen/botbowl/docs/bots-ii.md

 and defender's strength values (including assists).
 Here, we employ a simple heuristic that adds a position to the list of potential assist positions if it adjacent to and opponent in a block situation with equal strength, if the position doesn't have any other adjacent opponents.
 This should raise the attackers strength to our favor.
-When such positions are found, we scan for players than can safely move to one of them.
+When such positions are found, we scan for players that can safely move to one of them.

 ```python
 for player in open_players: